 PM: Maybe that screwball vibe was what never sat right with me.
 Having worked for the past few years with people with mental illness, I wanted to see an honest portrayal of how difficult it can be to readjust after institutional care.
 Instead, I felt like Pat’s struggles were mostly played for laughs—not that I think these experiences are sacrosanct or can’t be told with humor.
 I just think the mental health stuff was made cartoonish, and the jokes weren’t being used to access even an emotional truth.

-MO: Russell has said he has a son struggling with mental health issues, specifically bipolar disorder, and with regard to SLP he said, “I was looking for a story to tell that would make my son feel a part of the world.”
+MO: Russell has a son struggling with mental health issues, specifically bipolar disorder, and with regard to SLP he said, “I was looking for a story to tell that would make my son feel a part of the world.”
 Sydney Pollack had given him the Quick book with a caveat about how difficult it would be to get the tone right.
 Russell felt like he could if he could access the quality of a movie like Goodfellas or Raging Bull, where the tension is so outrageous it gives way to comedy.
 He shot each scene a bunch of different ways and says there was a much darker version of the movie available to him in the editing room.
 He also says he was determined not to make a movie for his son or anyone struggling with mental illness that had a dark ending.

 DH: And he worked that struggle with the ending into the movie!
 I also hate the ending of A Farewell to Arms, by the way, but for very different reasons.
 Also, isn’t it weird that Cooper’s character refers to the protagonist of that book as Hemingway?
 That puzzled me.
 Anyway, I’m mostly with Pasha on the movie’s treatment of mental illness.
 I think Russell was going for more—there’s that great scene with Zeppelin in the background where Cooper’s character, off his meds, loses it—but he gets so careless (as with the basically comical therapist character) that he undoes, I think, some of the movie’s accomplishments on that score.
 Just making someone with a serious bipolar disorder the romantic hero of a pretty big movie is a fairly significant feat.
 And making a paean to messiness and imperfection may, very broadly speaking, be the right way to approach the subject of mental illness if you’re making a romantic comedy.